 Without your support and donations, the trail could not exist.

-This multi-use urban trail is welcoming and inclusive to all forms of winter activity: cross-country skiing, winter biking, snow shoeing, or walking, thereby promoting active winter living and enhancing the National Capital winter experience in Ottawa.
+This multi-use urban trail is welcoming and inclusive, offering opportunities for all forms of winter activity – including cross-country skiing, winter biking, snow shoeing, and walking – while promoting active winter living and enriching Ottawa’s National Capital winter experience.

 Trail Map